 Family Carers Ireland is committed to the highest standards of governance.
 We have adopted the Charities Regulator Authority – Charities Governance Code, the Guidelines for Charitable Organisations on Fundraising from the Public and the Charites SORP (FRS 102) thereby in compliance with the ‘Triple Lock’ charity standard.
 We comply with the Charities Act and are registered with the Charities Regulator Authority (CRA).

-In maintaining a commitment to the highest standards of corporate governance and accountability FCI:
+In maintaining a commitment to the highest standards of corporate governance and accountability, FCI:

-- Has signed up to and is compliant with the voluntary ‘Governance Code for Irish Charities’ as a type C organisation;
+- Has signed up to and is compliant with CRA’s – Charities Governance Code;

 - Is committed to addressing any complaints in an open and honest way.
 Click here to see our complaints procedure.

-Both the Carers Association and Caring for Carers were in operation for over 25 years and these reports outlining the services, supports and funding partners can be accessed below.
+Both the Carers Association and Caring for Carers were in operation for over 25 years and reports outlining the services, supports and funding partners can be accessed below.